scaljeri/e2e-testing-in-action/README.md

 credentials that are needed for automated testing.

 Because the demo site is running locally, you have to enable [Local Testing](https://www.browserstack.com/local-testing) on [Browserstack](https://browserstack.com).
-Finaly, download the `BrowserStackLocal` binary and run it
+Finally, download the `BrowserStackLocal` binary and run it

     $> ./BrowserStackLocal --key <access-key>